kailash-manasarovar/statement/docs/timeline/2024/april.md

     It is very shocking to me that a public institution funded by taxpayers could so easily treat a student in this way.
 And it is not a unique event.</br>
     </br>
-    It remains to be said that at the conservatory in Denia, with the support of the Generalitat, there appears to be zero concern for the safety and wellbeing of students at the school who complain about inappropriate behavior from teachers and staff.</br>
+    It remains to be said that at the conservatory in Dénia, with the support of the Generalitat, there appears to be zero concern for the safety and wellbeing of students at the school who complain about inappropriate behavior from teachers and staff.</br>
     </br>
     As I mentioned many times, the campaign of terror relates to me refusing a piano teacher who had sought a romantic relationship with me 10 years ago.</br>